dandean/uuid-lib/README.md

 ## Installation

-You can use npm to install uuid: `npm install uuid`
+You can use npm to install uuid: `npm install uuid-lib`

 ## But what if I need a GUID, not a UUID?